Concurrent Deterministic Skiplist and Other Data Structures: Memory Management

 \section{Memory Management}

 In this section we discuss the memory management module used in our skiplist and hash table implementations.
 In multi-threaded programs memory allocation causes overheads when a large number of threads make concurrent calls to \emph{malloc} and \emph{free}.
-This can affect the scalability of the program.
-A memory manager that manages memory allocations and performs recycling can improve scalability by improving average spatial and temporal localities in the program.
-TBB has a scalable memory allocator~\cite{TBB} but it is common to all modules in a program.
+This can affect the scalability of such programs.
+A memory manager that reduces the total memory used by a concurrent program and performs recycling can improve scalability by improving average spatial and temporal localities in the program.
+TBB has a scalable memory allocator~\cite{TBB} which is common to all programs and modules.
 Besides using a scalable allocator, it is useful if data structures manage their own memory for better page and cache locality within each module.
 In the programs described in this article we used a concurrent memory manager which reduced the total number of calls to \emph{malloc} by allocating memory in blocks.
 Deletion of allocated blocks is performed when the data structure goes out of scope.
 When a node is deleted in the hash table or skiplist, its pointer is enqueued to a concurrent lock-free queue.
 Work-sharing and recycling are the two strategies used for memory management.
 Suppose a program requires $N$ entities.
 Requests for new entities are made using \emph{new} and requests for removal of entities are made using \emph{delete}.
 All \emph{new}s are matched by \emph{delete}s.
 Let $C$ be the size of a block.
 The number of blocks allocated is at most $\lceil\frac{N}{C}\rceil$ and at least $1$.
 Since entities are recycled, the number of blocks allocated depends on the order of \emph{new}s and \emph{delete}s in the program.
 The maximum number of blocks are allocated when all \emph{new}s precede \emph{delete}s.
 The number of blocks allocated is $1$ when \emph{new} and \emph{delete} alternate.
 We can consider \emph{new}s and \emph{delete}s as two different sequences of lengths at most $N$.
 Of all such sequences, valid sequences are those where the number of \emph{delete}s are less than or equal to the number of \emph{new}s.
 The average number of blocks in use by this memory manager is given by the equation below, where $k$ is the number of \emph{new} requests and $i$ is the number of \emph{delete} requests :